daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 Subscribers from AWS include Email, Lambda, SQS, HTTP, and Mobile.
 There is no message retention.

 You can batch messages per API request (1-10) to save cost.
 Each message has a maximum size of 256KB; if you want to publish larger payload, can store the data in S3 and publish the S3 link to SNS.

+SNS provides **Message Data Protection** to audit, mask, or block sensitive information in the messages.

 ### Topics